 In This Guide...

-This Reference Guide contains tables that list default parameter values and results for Feature Extraction analyses, and explanations of how Feature Extraction uses its algorithms to calculate results.
+This Reference Guide contains tables that list default parameter values and results for Agilent Feature Extraction for CytoGenomics analyses, and explanations of how Feature Extraction for CytoGenomics uses its algorithms to calculate results.

 1 Protocol Default Settings